Updated - Oct 15th, 2022

 Yes, pineapple is safe for dogs to eat so long as it’s served in reasonable portions.
 This tangy fruit can be a great addition to your dog’s diet, especially if they have skin allergies.
 Read on to find out why.

-What are the health benefits of pineapple for my dog?
+Health benefits of pineapple for dogs

 Does pineapple have too much sugar for my dog?

-Can my dog eat canned pineapple?
+Can dogs eat canned pineapple?

-Can pineapple stop my dog from eating poop?
+Will pineapple stop my dog from eating poop?